HewlettPackard/SHARP/docs/metrics.md

  * `units` (string): the units of measurement for the metric.

-The following JSON file is an example with three metrics:
+The following JSON file is an example with three metrics (can be done in YAML format as well):

 ```json
 {